Custom and Large Size

 Using screen film outdoors:

-Will the film make the image too dark when I take in indoors?
+Will the film make the image too dark when I take it indoors?

 Does your product improve the outside view in bright sunlight on a digital camera where the coating on the LCD has worn off?

-Our MX type films have been environmentally tested and passed: 1000 hours of test in 80degC, 60degC/90% RH, and UV exposure environment.
+Yes.
+All have been environmentally tested and passed 1000 hours of test in 80degC, 60degC/90% RH, and UV exposure environment

 What film should I order if my screen has a glass front?

-When applied to a matte screen like the one on the x61 Tablet causes the screen with the anti-glare film make the screen blurry?
+Will anti-glare film applied to a matte screen make the screen blurry?

-Applying the anti-glare screen protective film to your matte finished screen will not blur your image.
+No. Applying the anti-glare screen protective film to your matte-finished screen will not blur the image.

 Will the touch screen work with the film applied?